Humans vs. Zombies: Gameplay

 Humans vs. Zombies is a survival game of tag, where "human" players fight off increasingly large numbers of "zombies"; if a human is "turned" (i.e. tagged), then that player becomes a zombie in turn.
 At the game's beginning, there are only one or two zombies; the zombies multiply by tagging humans, turning them into zombies after a period of one hour.
 Humans can defend themselves from zombies by using socks, marshmallows, Nerf Blasters or any other toys deemed safe and appropriate; if a zombie is hit by one of these methods of defense, they are stunned (not allowed to interact with the game in any way) for fifteen minutes.
 The goal of the zombies is to turn all the humans; the humans, meanwhile, must outlast all the zombies.
 The official rules, produced by Goucher College students, can also be modified to suit a particular campus.
-Schools can host their games for free at www.HumansVsZombies.org, the official site for the game.

 Humans

 Almost all players begin the game as humans, and must keep their ID cards with them at all times in case a zombie attacks them.
 If they are tagged, they must surrender their card, and become a zombie after one hour has elapsed.
 To defend themselves, humans are allowed Nerf Blasters, socks, or other approved toys.
 For protection, humans often band together and either stay hidden or attack the zombies directly.
 Certain areas are declared "safe" and humans can enter these areas without fear of attack.
 According to the Goucher rules, certain methods of eluding zombies are strictly forbidden; these include use of a car or leaving campus for extended periods.
 To draw zombies into the open and increase the speed of the game, humans can undertake "missions" with varying objectives.